cja119/chilerotterdamsupplymodel/README.md

 bash SolveModel.sh
 ```
 ## Parametric Modification
 In order to manually change parameters, head to the pre-optimisation datastore and change the values of the parameters in the middle of the upper and lower bounds.
 These are taken as default values for the model when solving.
-Other, formualation specific, parameters can be found in the 'Executionscripts/BuildModel.py' file, this is accessed prior to each model solution.
+Other, formulation specific, parameters can be found in the 'Executionscripts/BuildModel.py' file, this is accessed prior to each model solution.

 ## Sensitivity Studies
 The below figure shows the mathematical framework for the global sensitivity studies: